 Ease of Installation and Removal

-To attach a numeric valuation to each Macbook case for this metric we used our team of Macbook toting writers, editors, and research analysts to judge how difficult it was to install each model.
+To attach a numeric valuation to each MacBook case for this metric, we used our team of MacBook-toting research analysts, editors, and writers to judge the level of difficulty in installing each model.

-We found a moderate degree of variability with the effort required to install the covers — Some snap into place with minimal force while others require some firm pressing to snap into place.
-We found the AKIT to be the easiest model to install, followed by the Case Star, iLeadon, KECC, Kuzy, and MOSISO models which were all slightly more difficult than the AKIT.
+We found the amount of effort necessary to install these covers was moderately variable.
+Some snap into place with very minimal force, while others require firm pressing to snap into place.
+We found the Case Star, iLeadon, KECC, Kuzy, and MOSISO models all decently easy to install.

-When it came time to remove the covers, the inconsistency between models in regard to ease of use became much greater.
-Some models nearly fell off the MacBook with a tiny bit of force, while others require a serious amount of prying and pulling to remove the covers.
-A few of the models had us concerned that we might damage the laptop in the process of taking them off.
+When it came time to remove the covers, the inconsistency between models concerning ease of use became much more apparent.
+Some models nearly fell off the MacBook with just a tiny bit of force, while others require a serious amount of prying and pulling to be removed.
+A few of the models had us concerned that we might even damage the laptop in the process of removing the case.

-Both the Case Star and the IBENZER models were very easy to remove, so much so that we were concerned that they might not stay put after some wear and tear.
+Both the Case Star and the IBENZER models were very easy to remove, so much so that we were concerned that they might not stay put after a bit more wear and tear.
 The models that were slightly more challenging to take off were the iLeadon, Kuzy, and MOSISO cases.
 However, these cases all felt very secure when installed.

 Additional Size and Weight

-For this assessment, we employed a digital caliper to measure the exact thickness that each case adds to a Macbook and also used a laboratory-grade digital scale to weigh each case to the tenth of a gram.
+For this assessment, we employed a digital caliper to measure the exact thickness that each case adds to a MacBook.
+We also used a laboratory-grade digital scale to weigh each case to the tenth of a gram.

-When it comes to added thickness, a number of models are impressively thin.
-We measured the Case Star and the Kuzy to both only add 3 mm to the overall vertical size of the laptop while closed.
-Close behind these two models during our measuring assessment were the IBENZER and iLeadon with a thickness of 3.3 mm.
+When it comes to added thickness, many models are impressively thin.
+We measured the Kuzy and the Case Star and found that both add only 3 mm to the laptop's overall vertical size while closed.
+Close behind these models during our measuring assessment were the iLeadon and IBENZER, with a thickness of 3.3 mm.

 Accessories and features

-Some of the MacBook Pro cases in our review included added accessories.
-Several models come with keyboard covers including the Case Star, IBENZER, iLeadon, and MOSISO.
+Many of the MacBook Pro cases in our review included added accessories.
+Several models come with keyboard covers, including the iLeadon, Case Star, IBENZER, and MOSISO.

 We know that searching for your next MacBook Pro case will yield a lot of information.
-Our objective is to provide you with the most accurate information possible so that you can make the right purchase to suit your individual application.
+Our objective is to provide you with the most accurate information possible so you can make the right purchase that best fits your application.
 We hope that you can use our guidance in this review to buy the MacBook Pro Case that is most suited to your individual needs.

 — Ross Patton